 Jack Morton Papers consists of four series of materials.
-The materials cover the period from the 1938-93, with the bulk of these raniging in date from 1983-90.
+The materials cover the period from the circa sometime in 1800s - 2005, with the bulk of these raniging in date from 1983-1990.
 The collection relates to the history of Jack Morton Productions, a business entertainment and meeting production company, and to the life of its founder, Jack Morton.

-Organized into four series: Publications, Jack Morton Productions, Videotapes, Miscellaneous.
+Organized into four series: Publications, Jack Morton Productions, Videotapes, Personal materials.